-The World Union of Catholic Women’s Organisations (WUCWO) was founded in 1910 and now represents almost 100 Catholic women’s organisations worldwide, active in around 60 countries including all continents and some island states, counting on around eight (8) million Catholic women of every walk of life.
+The World Union of Catholic Women’s Organisations (WUCWO) was founded in 1910 and now represents nearly 60 Catholic women’s organisations worldwide, active in around 60 countries including all continents and some island states, counting on around eight (8) million Catholic women of every walk of life.
 WUCWO’s aim is to promote the presence, participation and co-responsibility of Catholic women in society and the Church, in order to enable them to fulfil their mission of evangelisation and to work for human development, particularly in increasing educational opportunities, poverty reduction and the advancement of human rights beginning with the fundamental right to life.

 In 2006, WUCWO was erected by the Holy See as a Public International Association of the Faithful.
 This canonical status honours the efforts of Catholic women active in our Union at the parish, diocesan, national and international levels.

 WUCWO unites Catholic women in the world to give them a voice on the international platform.
 Since their inception, WUCWO has held Consultative status with the United Nations Economic and Social Council (ECOSOC), the Human Rights Council (Geneva), the FAO (Rome), participatory status at the Council of Europe (Strasbourg) and is an official partner of UNESCO (Paris).